Terms & Conditions

 Dedicated charging points

-8.10 The Property has a dedicated charge points (DCP) located outside the Biomass Boiler Room.
-It has a TESLA connector and a Standard Connector.
-One car at a time can be charging.
+8.10 The Property has a dedicated charge point (DCP) located outside the Biomass Boiler Room.
+This provides a Voltshare Charger.
+Only one car at a time can be charging.

 8.11 DCPs are exclusively for the use of the Booking Party, our staff and approved contractors.
 Visitors to the Property who do not comprise the Booking Party are not permitted to use the facilities without our express permission.